pleochroite/FormsPreprocessors.jl/docs/src/index.md

 ## Package Features

-- Recodes values into new ones, including answers into "others"
+- Recoding responses into new ones, including into "others"
-- Multiple recoding for matrix-type single choice answers
+- Recoding for grid-type multiple choice answers
-- Splits "delimiter-concatenated" multiple choice answers into vectors
+- Splitttng "delimiter-concatenated" multiple answers into vectors
 - One-hot encoding a column of split vectors
-- Converts numerical answers into classes
+- Converting numerical answers into classes
-- Concatenate two column values into one
+- Concatenating two column values into one